abhiSyncd/Java-Threads-Step-By-Step/8-a-Custom_Thread_Pool/readMe.md

-   **(b) IO Bound Tasks**
+## (2-II) IO Bound Tasks

-     - Database Calls
+**(a)Database Calls**

+       PROBLEM :
+       > A thread is blocked until DB response is returned.
-       For example if a worker thread depends on a database, the thread pool is limited by the database's connection pool size.
+       > The thread pool is limited by the database's connection pool size.
          Does it make any sense to have 1000 running threads in front of a database connection pool with 100 connections?

-     - Service Calls
+**(b)Service Calls**

+       > A thread is blocked until DB response is returned.
-       If a worker thread calls an external service which can handle only a few requests simultaneously, the thread pool is limited by the throughput of this service as well
+       > The thread pool is limited by the throughput of this service as well.

 # 3 -